kristen770/kristen770/README.md

-Data scientist, former teacher, and life long learner interested in using data analysis, statistics and machine learning across a wide range of diciplines to gain insight, make visuals and provide recommendations.
+Data scientist and Machine Learning Engineer, former teacher, and life long learner interested in using data analysis, statistics and machine learning across a wide range of diciplines to gain insight, make visuals and provide recommendations.

 ---